snmaddula/ansible-magic-lab/README.md

 ###### On Successful installation of Vagrant, the machine should reboot.

-Once the machine is up, Open Command Prompt in 'Administrator' mode and follow the below steps.
+<b>Once the machine is up, Open Command Prompt in 'Administrator' mode and follow the below steps. </b>

 ### 2. Post-Reboot Setup
     powershell.exe -ExecutionPolicy Bypass -File AnsibleMagicLab_Post_Reboot.ps1